USDX Price Reaches $0.17 on Top Exchanges (USDX)

-USDX (CURRENCY:USDX) traded flat against the U.S. dollar during the 1-day period ending at 21:00 PM ET on February 17th.
-USDX has a market cap of $632,827.72 and approximately $1,201.00 worth of USDX was traded on exchanges in the last 24 hours.
-In the last seven days, USDX has traded flat against the U.S. dollar.
-One USDX coin can currently be purchased for about $0.17 or 0.00001425 BTC on major exchanges.
+USDX (CURRENCY:USDX) traded flat against the US dollar during the 24 hour period ending at 13:00 PM Eastern on February 21st.
+Over the last week, USDX has traded flat against the US dollar.
+USDX has a total market capitalization of $632,827.72 and approximately $1,201.00 worth of USDX was traded on exchanges in the last 24 hours.
+One USDX coin can now be bought for about $0.17 or 0.00001425 BTC on cryptocurrency exchanges.

 - Max Property Group (MPG) traded flat against the dollar and now trades at $0.0109 or 0.00000023 BTC.